 Get a discount for the Certification Training with multiple students

-A recurring theme from people who have taken the ASQ CQE exam centers around quickly determining which methodology to use to solve a problem.
+A recurring theme from people who have taken the CQE exam centers around quickly determining which methodology to use to solve a problem.
 Is it a Posson, straight probability, z value, hypothesis test, reliability or ANOVA.
 The decision tree below will help

 A question like this:

 A process follows an exponential distribution and has a mean of 100.
 What is the standard deviation?

 Unless you know the relationship, you can quickly look up exponential distribution and search for a relationship between the mean the the standard deviation

 Going into the exam you should have a plan.
 Your plan consists of how many questions do you want to be through at the 1/2 hour, 1 hour, 2 hour, 3 hour and 4 hour mark.
 This will help you stay on pace.
 Do not spend time on questions you don't know or are not familiar with, move on and come back to them.

 A sample of 50 parts is taken from a process the is producing 1% defection.
 The probability of finding no defective parts in the sample is?

 This is discrete data and is NOT straight probability.
 Your are given an sample size (large) , a rate (small) and asked how many in the sample.
 This is a Poisson application.